-Essentially I’m worried that Halloween is keeping me single.
+Essentially, I’m worried that Halloween is keeping me single.
 I’m also worried that I don’t care.

 There’s just one problem: Halloween.
 I’m concerned that my fake skeleton parts, wall-adhesive bats, orange and purple twinkle lights and skull snow globe are rendering me romantically repellant.
 Is my fake raven skeleton in a giant cloche giving the wrong impression?
 Were the foam headstones a mistake?
 I’m not looking to cast spells or possess souls, I just wish every month was October, that’s all.

-I’ll not go so far as to perpetually adorn my apartment in the macabre, I do like saving it for a certain time of year so as to render it special.
+I’ll not go so far as to perpetually adorn my apartment in the macabre—I do like saving it for a certain time of year so as to render it special.
 But it’s not a gentle preference.
 I love Halloween.
 I love the dark, spooky-scary but also entirely safe sense of drama one can only get from decking out the home in black and white striped organza in the manner of a Tim Burton film.
 No?
 Just me?
 Cool.

 The concern is that it’s weird.
 I’m weird.
 I’m not pushing the pedal down far enough to be goth, nor do I fall in the pumpkin spice latte camp.
 The only pumpkins in this house in fact are carved into the shape of a big pumpkin with a little pumpkin in its mouth so it appears to be eating its young.
 And I’m wondering what my inability to properly package myself or even identify what these kinds of creeptastic cravings mean for me in terms of my romantic marketability.
 I don’t need my fake ghosts creating new ones, ya feel me?

-Am I sending out repellant energy because I don’t want to have to explain to hypothetical dates (that ended very well apparently) that my apartment means them no harm?
+Am I sending out repellant energy because I don’t want to have to explain to hypothetical dates (that ended very well, apparently) that my apartment means them no harm?
 Have I been single these last 11 Halloweens because I’m unwilling to compromise regarding home haunts?
 I harbor such shame around my weirdness, while at the same time feeding off of the joy it brings me privately.
 It’s odd to think I’d rather have fake plastic skeletons all over the room than an actual boyfriend, but here we are.

-There’s an option I’m overlooking of course, and it’s the best one.
+There’s an option I’m overlooking of course—and it’s the best one.
 It’s the obvious one, when you think about it.
-As I sit here at my kitchen table slash office typing away in full view of the fantastic old timey lantern made out of fake bones I got online for a song, I’m entirely positive that somewhere there’s a guy drinking his morning coffee out of a mug with a vampire fang rim.
+As I sit here at my kitchen table-slash-office typing away in full view of the fantastic old-timey lantern made out of fake bones I got online for a song, I’m entirely positive that somewhere, there’s a guy drinking his morning coffee out of a mug with a vampire fang rim.